Dosage Form: tablet

 These drug elimination procedures may be repeated if clinically necessary.

 Interstitial lung disease has been reported during treatment with Leflunomide and has been associated with fatal outcomes (see ADVERSE REACTIONS).
-The risk of its occurrence is increased in patients with a history of interstitial lung disease.
 Interstitial lung disease is a potentially fatal disorder, which may occur acutely at any time during therapy and has a variable clinical presentation.
-New onset or worsening pulmonary symptoms, such as cough and dyspnea, with or without associated fever, may be a reason for discontinuation of the therapy and for further investigation as appropriate.
-If discontinuation of the drug is necessary, initiation of wash-out procedures should be considered (see WARNINGS, Drug Elimination Procedure).
+New onset or worsening pulmonary symptoms, such as cough and dyspnea, with or without associated fever, may be a reason for discontinuation of the therapy and for further investigation, as appropriate.
+If discontinuation of the drug is necessary, initiation of wash-out procedures should be considered.
+(See WARNINGS - Drug Elimination Procedure).